chris-jh/BarcodeRattler/README.md

 I had to adjust mine anticlockwise about 1 full turn

-INSTALLING PYTHON LIBS
+Intalling PYTHON LIBS
 ======================

 run the file barcodesetup.sh on the pi, this should install the python libraries that is required

-KEYBOARD USB PERMISSIONS
+KEYBOARD USB Permissions
 ========================

 A udev rule is required so that the pi user can have access to the USB events for the keyboard